 - Regular investments can be as small as $10 to $50.

-- There are no brokerage fees (for company-run DRPs).
+- There are no brokerage fees (for company-run DRIPs).

-- You are invested for the long-term, maximizing the power of compounding and eliminating the need to time the market (which can really be both frustrating and scary).
+- You are invested for the long-term.
+This maximizes the power of compounding and eliminates the need to time the market.

-Another argument against DCA is that its benefit is small compared to the lost returns from?waiting to invest the money over time.
-Of course, investing now is always better than investing tomorrow because your money can be put to work early and productively.
-That is, if you currently have money and if you?re certain that the instrument you?re investing in will be?yielding a definite positive return (like with bonds, but not necessarily for stocks).
+Another argument against DCA is that its benefit is small compared to the lost returns from waiting to invest the money over time.
+Investing now is always better than investing tomorrow.
+Your money can be put to work early and productively.
+That is if you currently have money and if you’re certain that the instrument you’re investing in will yield a definite positive return (like with bonds, but not necessarily for stocks).

 Here is a simple dollar cost averaging calculator.
-Just enter the ticker symbol of any company, a monthly investment amount, the start and end dates, and click ?calculate returns? (this calculator doesn?t account for stock splits so the real ending dollar amount would be bigger than what will be displayed).
-I suggest you take it for a ?spin? and try out some scenarios.
+Enter the ticker symbol of any company.
+Then, add a monthly investment amount and the start and end dates.
+Click calculate returns (this calculator doesn’t account for stock splits so the real ending dollar amount would be bigger than what will be displayed).
+I suggest you take it for a spin and try out some scenarios.
 For example, try looking at the end figures of some stocks in the Dow Jones Industrial Average if you put in $50 a month (with dividend reinvestment) for a period of 30 years going back.

-If you?re just starting out and itching to get some money saved and invested, you can try?dropping that $3 Starbucks (SBUX) latte every day ($15 per week) and put the money in DRPs of solid, growing companies.
+If you’re just starting out and itching to get some money saved and invested, you can try dropping that $3 Starbucks (SBUX) latte every day ($15 per week) and put the money in DRIPs of solid, growing companies.

 Jason S. Ramos is a contributing author for WealthLiftInsider.